"Risk something or forever sit with your dreams."

 Hayden Wieczorek

 Hayden Wieczorek grew up on Chicago’s North Shore, where he began his hockey journey playing youth hockey with the Winnetka Warriors.
-It was there that he developed the foundation of his love for the game — a passion that would fuel his drive throughout his career.
-His talent and work ethic led him to New Trier Green, where he played three years of varsity hockey, earning a spot on the roster as a sophomore.
+It was there that he developed the foundation of his love for the game a passion that would fuel his drive throughout his career.
+His talent and work ethic led him to New Trier Green as a sophomore, where he played three years of varsity hockey.
 By his senior year, Hayden was named an assistant captain, a testament to both his leadership and his presence in the locker room.
-During his time with New Trier, he helped lead the team to back-to-back Illinois State Championships in 2016 and 2017 — achievements that shaped not only his game, but also his character and ability to lead under pressure.
+During his time with New Trier, he helped lead the team to back-to-back Illinois State Championships in 2016 and 2017 achievements that shaped not only his game, but also his character and ability to lead under pressure.
 He was also selected to represent his school and community on the Illinois All-State Showcase Team.

 -